Azure/azure-osconfig/docs/architecture.md

 ## 4.4.
 Modules Manager

-The Modules Manager receives serialized MPI C API requests from the Orchestrator and dispatches the requests over MMI to the appropriate Management Modules in the order they arrive.
-Also, the Modules Manager returns the modules responses to the Orchestrator.
+The Modules Manager receives serialized MPI C API requests from the MPI REST API server and/or from the Orchestrator and dispatches the requests over MMI to the appropriate Management Modules.
+The Modules Manager returns the Modules responses to the MPI REST API server and/or the Orchestrator.

-The Modules Manager is implemented as a Linux Static Library (.a) exporting the MPI C API.

 <img src="assets/modulesmanager.png" alt="Modules Manager" width=40%/>